 Werner Herzog is one of the best filmmakers of all time.
-In the world where the same scripts are regurgitated and it’s all budgets and marketing, Herzog always comes up with new ideas and tells a new story.
+In a world where the same scripts are regurgitated and it’s all budgets and marketing, Herzog always comes up with new ideas and tells a new story.
 And he’s doing it with tremendous zeal, even in his seventies and after producing more than 60 movies.

 A Guide for the Perplexed – Great Ideas, Quotes & Notes